 Understanding the various skin types and conditions that can affect skin color is essential for providing safe and effective laser hair removal treatments once you become a cosmetic laser technician.

-What Are The Fitzpatrick Skin Types?
+What is The Fitzpatrick Scale?

 Developed in 1975 by T.B.
-Fitzpatrick of Harvard Medical School, The Fitzpatrick Scale is the current and recognized method among the health and beauty community to classify skin colors and measure the amount of melanin in the skin after exposure to the sun.
+Fitzpatrick of Harvard Medical School, The Fitzpatrick scale is the current and recognized method among the health and beauty community to classify skin colors and measure the amount of melanin in the skin after exposure to the sun.

 The Fitzpatrick Skin-Typing Scale